 But, that doesn’t mean that “Christian anime” is an oxymoron.

 It’s not unusual to see Christian symbolism in anime.
-Some series even place a central focus on these symbols, though some (like Neon Genesis Evangelion or Toaru Majutsu no Index) controversially depict these elements.
+Many series even place a central focus on these symbols, though some (like Neon Genesis Evangelion or Toaru Majutsu no Index) controversially depict these elements.
 Instead, anime can be viewed through a Christian lens.
 Although the series may not refer directly to the Christian God or to Jesus, important themes in Christianity are ever-present in anime, including grace, sacrificial love, being just, seeking to do what is right, turning the other cheek, and finding that there may be a higher being in the universe.
-Below are eight shows that contain some or several of these qualities, or which espouse other themes related to Christian spirituality.
-This list will expand as I watch shows which I think are befitting of it.
-The newest additions are Puella Magi Madoka Magica (4.28.2011) and Ookiku Furikabutte (5.31.2011).
+Below are series that feature these qualities, press us to think further about faith, or feature Christian characters in a fair light.

 Though the title may indicate a religious anime, the series is more of a mystery, romance, and action story, which touches of comedy.
 This intelligent show follows a young man, Takizawa, who has lost his memory and is caught up in a game to become the “Savior” of Japan.
 Vocabulary related to religion, particularly Christianity, abounds in the story.
 One can also find strong symbolism regarding some of the characters.
 Eden of the East contains some violence, foul language, and brief nudity.